gooddata/gooddata-python-sdk/gooddata-metadata-client/docs/EntitiesApi.md

         data=JsonApiOrganizationSettingPatch(
             attributes=JsonApiOrganizationSettingInAttributes(
                 content={},
+                type="TIMEZONE",
             ),
             id="id1",
             type="organizationSetting",
         ),
     ) # JsonApiOrganizationSettingPatchDocument |
-    filter = "filter=content==JsonNodeValue" # str | Filtering parameter in RSQL.
+    filter = "filter=content==JsonNodeValue;type==SettingConfigurationValue" # str | Filtering parameter in RSQL.
 See https://github.com/jirutka/rsql-parser.
 You can specify any object parameter and parameter of related entity (for example title=='Some Title';description=='desc').
 Additionally, if the entity relationship represents a polymorphic entity type, it can be casted to its subtypes (for example relatedEntity::subtype.subtypeProperty=='Value 123'). (optional)

     # example passing only required values which don't have defaults set
     try: